Rubber Roof Installation

 - Seams are welded rather than glued, thus making it harder to separate

-- Contractors are certified by the TPO manufacturer that in turn will honor the warranty
+- The TPO manufacturer certifies contractors that in turn will honor the warranty

 - White surface of TPO reflects much of the Ultraviolet light, resulting in a cooler building